rombrew/phobia/README.md

 ## Features

 * Only vector control is supported.
-There is advanced PWM scheme to reduce switching losses and fully utilise DC bus.
-Current control loop can limit consumption or regeneration power.
 Features such as field weakening or regenerative breaking are an integral part of vector control.
+* Advanced PWM scheme to reduce switching losses and fully utilise DC bus.
+* Adjustable power limits for consumption and regeneration.
 * Only sensor-less operation.
-Two current sensors are used to obtain all the info need to control the motor.
+Two phase current sensors are used to obtain all the info need to control the motor.
-* Fast and robust rotor position estimation algorithm (based on Luenberger observer with a bit of gain scheduling).
+* Fast and robust rotor position estimation algorithm based on Luenberger observer with a bit of gain scheduling.
 * Operation at low or zero speed using HFI.
 But it requires a motor with magnetic saliency.
 * Speed and absolute position control.
-So it can operate like servo.
+So it can operate like a servo.
 * Some simple motor faults as open circuit or winding short can be detected.
 * All functions are available from command line interface through USART.
 * Only hardware limited PWM frequency (currently 60kHz).